purdue-arc/arc_tutorials/snake_tutorial/docs/00_introduction.md

 # Snake Tutorial Introduction
 ## Tutorial Overview
-Before we dive into ROS, let's breakdown what we will be accomplishing.
+Before we dive into ROS, let's break down what we will be accomplishing.
 Our end goal is to automate a game of Snake.
 If you have never heard of Snake, then check out an example [here](https://www.google.com/search?client=firefox-b-1-d&q=snake+game).